alan-turing-institute/open-research-community-management/project-management/1-1-meetings/Sophia-Batchelor/weekly-meetings-2024.md

 * **Next Steps:**
   * write some words
   * add May and June attendance stats

+### RCM
+* Briefing notes (released soon)
+* Still supporting the RCM paper (with case studies)

-### What would you like to work on this week?
+### What would you like to work on in the week ahead?
+* Cezanne check calendar
 * Summary notes
 * PPIE Paper/MOOP
+* RCM monthly progress updates (due Tuesday)
+* Prep for July session (see what Steph has to say)
+  * future of the community
+    * do people want to take it forward?
+    * who would have the capacity to support it? - suggest consideration and asynchronous conversation
+    * what resources and information would be needed if it ends/if someone else continues it? (if we discuss this now - then there's time to work on off/onboarding materials)
+    * Batool to bring this as an agenda item in PMs meeting, separate email to be sent to PMs re. if you are unable to attend, can you discuss this with your team and PPIE reps.

 ## Notes
 - Been quite unwell past few weeks so have struggled to finish tasks off.
 I think I'm starting to come right again and energy is coming back a bit.
-- I'm shifting days an hour back to give migraine meds time to take effect and its worked well the past few days
+- I'm shifting days an hour back to give migraine meds time to take effect and its worked well the past few days.